ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 A byte is always eight bits, but words vary in length from computer to computer.

-The `BIN` notation (used in [part 14 of this chapter](#part14)) provides a means of entering numbers in binary on the +3, i.e. `BIN 10` represents 4 decimal, `BIN 111` represents 7 decimal, `BIN 11111111` represents 255 decimal, and so on.
+The `BIN` notation (used in [part 14 of this chapter](#part14)) provides a means of entering numbers in binary on the +3, ie. `BIN 10` represents 4 decimal, `BIN 111` represents 7 decimal, `BIN 11111111` represents 255 decimal, and so on.

 You can only use 0s and 1s for this, so the number must be a non-negative whole number - for instance, you cannot use `BIN -11` to represent -3 decimal, but you can use `-BIN 11` instead.
-The number must also be no greater than decimal 65535 - i.e. it can't have more than sixteen bits.
+The number must also be no greater than decimal 65535 - ie. it can't have more than sixteen bits.
 If you pad out a binary number with leading zeroes, for example, `BIN 00000001`, the BIN function will rightly ignore them and treat the number as if it were `BIN 1`.

 ## <a id="part33"></a> Part 33 - Example programs